damienbod/angular-auth-oidc-client/API_DOCUMENTATION.md

 ### getIsAuthorized(): Observable<boolean>

-Set to true if the client and user are authenticated.
+This method will return an observable that will not emit until after module setup is completed.
+The emitted value will be set to `true` if the client and user are authenticated, `false` otherwise.
+If silent renew is configured, a silent renew will be attempted before emitting `false`.

 Example using: